 In this course, the student will participate in a comprehensive study of the skills required for reading development, such as word attack, perception, vocabulary, and comprehension.
 A variety of reading methodologies, materials, and evaluation items are presented and used with readers in the school system.
 This course includes a ten-hour practicum.
-Prerequisite: EDU 50200 and EDU 52100.
+Prerequisite: EDU 51500-51503, EDU 50200, and EDU 52100 or EDU 52110.